neimanpinchas/reflaxe_go/README.md

 ## License
 CC-BY-NC-ND

+Creative Commons, Not commercial use, Must Attribute, ND

 ## Why
 ### Problem
 Creating a successful compiler project is challenging due to the need for stability and widespread adoption.
 The complexity often leads to abandonment before reaching a usable state.